Megan Ken

 Suraj Ugrani

-Post-Doctoral Fellow | sugrani@scripps.edu
+Post-Doctoral Associate | sugrani@scripps.edu

 I am a chemical engineer by training with a keen interest in computational structural biology.
 During my master's and subsequent research fellowship at the Indian Institute of Technology Bombay, I engaged in experimental research on spray drying of lipid-encapsulated drug nanoparticles and flavor particles.
 As a chemical engineering PhD student at Purdue University, my work aimed to understand protein-ligand-solvent interactions to improve structure-based drug discovery.
 I employed molecular modeling techniques alongside machine learning models to build structure-property relationships.
 Here, my research will focus on addressing the challenges and limitations of applying molecular docking to RNA targets, discovery of RNA therapeutics, and RNA structure prediction.